There it was, my beautiful yard sale find was now sitting in the garage, with anything and everything piled on top of it.

 The bunny is still up in the air where she will officially stay, but she’s enjoying bunking with Daisy for now.

-Any simple swap of furniture in your home can give you the instant gratification of seeing new furniture.
+Any simple home furniture swap can give you the instant gratification of seeing new furniture.

 Let me know what you are going to switch around in your home in the comments below.